-Welcome to Yorkshire is marking its 10th birthday and 10th year at the RHS Chelsea Flower Show with a garden which will capture the beauty of the county’s canals and celebrate the drama of Yorkshire’s rich industrial heritage.
+Welcome to Yorkshire is marking its 10th birthday and 10th year at the RHS Chelsea Flower Show with a garden which captures the beauty of the county’s canals and celebrates the drama of Yorkshire’s rich industrial heritage.

-The highlight of the 2019 Welcome to Yorkshire show garden will be an authentically built canal with flowing water and genuine canal lock gates.
-Mark’s design also includes a towpath and a lock keeper’s lodge with a colourful garden and vegetable patch.
-This will be the 99th garden he has worked on at the prestigious show.
+The highlight of the 2019 Welcome to Yorkshire show garden is the authentically built canal with flowing water and genuine canal lock gates.
+The Mark Gregory-designed garden also includes a towpath and a lock keeper’s lodge with a colourful garden and vegetable patch.
+This is the 99th garden he has worked on at the prestigious show.

-The design is inspired by Yorkshire’s proud history of industry, manufacturing and innovation but also the county’s stunning natural environment and many green spaces.
-The canal featured will run next to a perennial meadow, and the planting will celebrate the rich diversity of native flora alongside cultivated varieties.
+The garden is inspired by Yorkshire’s proud history of industry, manufacturing and innovation but also the county’s stunning natural environment and many green spaces.
+The canal featured runs next to a perennial meadow, and the planting celebrates the rich diversity of native flora alongside cultivated varieties.

-Lock gates recently removed from a canal in Yorkshire are being donated by Canal & River Trust for this year’s 2019 Welcome to Yorkshire RHS Chelsea show garden.
+Lock gates recently removed from a canal in Yorkshire were donated by Canal & River Trust for this year’s 2019 Welcome to Yorkshire RHS Chelsea show garden.

-The Trust is teaming up with the tourism organisation for this year’s prestigious flower show to celebrate the county’s rich industrial heritage and the hundreds of miles of stunning waterways which run across the county.
+The Trust teamed up with the Welcome to Yorkshire for this year’s prestigious flower show to celebrate the county’s rich industrial heritage and the hundreds of miles of stunning waterways which run across the county.

-The national waterways and wellbeing charity, which cares for canals including the Leeds & Liverpool Canal, Pocklington Canal and Sheffield & Tinsley Canal, is helping make sure the garden brings to life a totally authentic Yorkshire experience and is providing old lock gates from the Huddersfield Narrow Canal to form the focal point of the garden.
+The national waterways and wellbeing charity, which cares for canals including the Leeds & Liverpool Canal, Pocklington Canal and Sheffield & Tinsley Canal, helped to make sure the garden brought to life a totally authentic Yorkshire experience and provided old lock gates from the Huddersfield Narrow Canal to form the focal point of the garden.

-People from across the Trust, including volunteer lock keepers, heritage experts, and apprentice carpenters, will be supporting the garden by sharing their knowledge, lending artefacts, and getting hands-on to help build some of the features.
+People from across the Trust, including volunteer lock keepers, heritage experts, and apprentice carpenters, supported the garden by sharing their knowledge, lending artefacts, and getting hands-on to help build some of the features.

 Mark Gregory, Garden Designer, said: